-The Exec() method returns only when the communication with MsgD terminates (e.g.: because the AOSup is stopped).
+The Exec() method returns only when the communication with MsgD terminates (e.g.: because the AOSup is stopped) or when an explicit stop is requested by the operator.
 In this case the loop described above is iterated and AOS returns to wait for communication with MsgD.